chaowei118/Login/003 Hospital/README.md

 The Output-file will include the doctor seen, the ailment diagnosed, the treatment, and whether the treatment was successful.

 ## 3. How to run this program
-Using CodeBlocks software to open main.cpp, imple_functions.cpp and pro_functions.h, then running it by prompts.
+Using CodeBlocks software to creat a project which includes main.cpp, imple_functions.cpp and pro_functions.h, then building and using command lines to pass arguments for running.